shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/BSP/readme.txt

   - This example runs on STM32F469xx/STM32F479xx devices.

-  - This example has been tested with STMicroelectronics STM32469I-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32469I-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.

-  - STM32469I-EVAL RevB Setup: For NOR memory use, make sure that the Jumper JP9 is open and JP5 is put in position 1-2 (NWAIT signal connected to PD6).
+  - STM32469I-EVAL RevC Setup: For NOR memory use, make sure that the Jumper JP9 is open and JP5 is put in position 1-2 (NWAIT signal connected to PD6).